-Daily Work (prep, participation, written work, quizzes, etc.) 50%
+Daily work (prep, participation, written work, quizzes, etc.) 40%

-Midterm Project 20%
+Midterm project 20%

+Presentation (pick one: midterm or final) 10%

-Final Project & course reflection 30%
+Final project and course reflection 30%

+Total 100%

 The midterm project will address an issue you would like to research further.
-The goal is to understand how we can improve the obstacles faced by queer people - whether in our community, our state, our country, or anywhere in the world.
+The goal is to understand how we can address the obstacles faced by queer people - whether in our community, our state, our country, or anywhere in the world.
 You will then create a research report, video, web page, or other idea of your choosing on your issue, how you learned more about it, and what you believe can be done.
 Past projects have covered issues such as gay marriage, coming out, queer sports figures, AIDS/HIV, biological explanations for/research into sexual orientation, intersexuality, bisexuality, hate crimes, politics and legislation, activism, sex education, filmmakers/writers/poets, etc.

-The final project will ask you to synthesize your research from this semester's readings, films, and your own original research to address an issue that would improve the physical, emotional, social, cultural, legal, or material conditions of LGBTQ+ people.
-You can follow up on your midterm and turn it into an extended project, or you can choose a new topic.
-The idea is that your work here will have tangible applications to improve our world, whether it's through education and awareness, advocacy, or individual/collective action.
+The final project will ask you to synthesize your research from this semester's lectures, readings, films, and your own original research to address an issue that would improve the physical, emotional, social, cultural, legal, or material conditions of LGBTQ+ people.
+You can follow up on your midterm and turn it into an extended paper and reflection, or you can choose a new topic.
+The idea is that your final project will have tangible applications to improve our world, whether it's through education and awareness, advocacy, or individual/collective action.